sinterwong/pyonnx-example/README.md

 ## introduce

-​	Use python to realize the inference function of the deep learning model based on the onnxruntime reasoning framework.
-The onnx model can be converted into most mainstream deep learning inference framework models, so you can test whether the onnx model is correct before deploying the model.
+Use python to realize the inference function of the DL model based on the onnxruntime framework.

- Note: The model here is trained by pytorch 1.6 and converted  by onnx 1.8.1
+Note: Here the models is trained by pytorch v1.6

 ## requirements